As we head into the NHL trade deadline on Feb. 25, remember that the fortunes of teams can change in a blink during the regular season.

 This is "Wennberg," as in "wenn can we expect another goal?"
 He isn't exactly Alex Ovechkin, but he's better than one goal since Nov.
 10, 2018, and it's easier to put up with that lack of twine-snapping if he's creating offense for others.
 Alas, his assists-per-game average has declined for a third straight season.
 He's only 24, and that contract is still a borderline bargain, but if the Jackets need to add something significant after trading Panarin, it isn't difficult to believe that Wennberg could be part of that package.

 Stats: 2 G | 10 A | 12 points | 55 games

 Contract: $5.4 million AAV, UFA this summer, no-trade clause

-Earlier this season, it looked like J-Bouw was done.
+Earlier this season, it looked like J-Bouw was finished.
 His return from hip surgery was disastrous.
 He looked like a defensive liability and was getting scratched for the first time in his career.
-But as the deadline approaches, he's getting back into form, and is playing over 20 minutes per game with regularity.
+But as the deadline approaches, he's getting back into form and is playing more than 20 minutes per game with regularity.
 The Blues are back in it in a big way, and he has trade protection.
-Worth mentioning as a pending UFA, but the odds have dropped he'll be moved.
+He is worth mentioning as a pending UFA, but the odds that he'll be moved have dropped.

 Cody Ceci, D, Ottawa Senators

 Stats: 5 G | 15 A | 20 points | 55 games